chmouel/chmouphotos/README.md

 ## Bugs/Ideas

-- Doensn't start up if you don't have the fill up the DB with 6 items already
+- Currently does not start up if you don't have your DB filed-up with 6 items already
 - Connect with Google Photos API, grab favourites or some other forms and generate from there?
 - Full on static ?
 Upload on CI from a GIT project?